jochemhoogendijk/jochemhoogendijk.github.io/index.md

 # Professional
 ## Research interest
-My current research is on solving and deducing properties of first-order conservation partial differential equations by using random graphs and branching processes (*A preprint on this will appear very soon*).
+My current research is on solving and deducing properties of first-order conservation partial differential equations by using random graphs and branching processes.
 This fits into my broader interest of representing/solving partial differential equations using stochastic processes.

 ## Publications
 Below you can find my preprints and publications.

+### Preprints
+- Branching process representation for Burgers-like nonlinear partial differential equations (with Ivan Kryven).
+[Link](https://arxiv.org/abs/2310.11338)
 - Higher order moments for SPDE with monotone nonlinearities (with Manuel Gnann and Mark Veraar).
 [Link](https://arxiv.org/abs/2203.15307)